 In addition to its religious activities, Shinnyo-en supports philanthropic activities as part of its humanitarian mission to promote ethical social change and foster a universal sense of responsibility.
 These are some of Shinnyo-en’s contributions:

-Furthermore, a part of the donation went to launching and distributing copies of the reprint of a book on religious harmony.
-Titled as ‘The Contribution of Religion to Peace’, it contains speeches from 65 years ago, on the day that the Inter-Religious Organisation (IRO) was founded, by inter-faith pioneers from the Christian, Sikh, Buddhist, Hindu, Muslim and Jewish faiths on their commitment to inter-faith engagement and solidarity.
+With a strong belief that it is important to nurture a harmonious relationship with other faiths, Shinnyo-en Singapore made a contribution of $20,000 to the Inter-Religious Organisation (IRO) in Singapore.
+This is part of its effort to promote inter-faith understanding.
+The contribution went towards organising lecture series, dialogues, as well as relaunch of a religious book titled “The Contribution of Religion to Peace.”
+The book contains speeches from 65 years ago, on the day IRO was founded, by inter-faith pioneers from the Christian, Sikh, Buddhist, Hindu, Muslim and Jewish faiths on their commitment to inter-faith engagement and solidarity.